cybertobbe/apacheJms/README.md

 ### Jms file
-This application reads a txt file on disk and adds the content as a message on an ActiveMQ messageQueue.
+This application reads a file on disk and adds the content as a message on an ActiveMQ messageQueue.